In This Article

 - A great layout if you have a door or window on one end

-- Can get crowded if the space in the middle is less
+- Can get crowded if the width of the kitchen is tight

 - No space or option to add corner units

-An island is a block that works as an additional countertop and is placed typically in the centre of your kitchen.
+An island is an additional counter and is placed typically in the centre of your kitchen.
 It creates additional storage space and doubles up as a place to eat.
-The island can turn a straight line kitchen into a galley-style layout, and an L-shaped kitchen into a U-shaped one.
+It also prevents wastage of space in a large kitchen without compromising movement in it.

 Ideal for: Couples with kids, since the island can double up as a mini dining area within the kitchen.